-Greenhouse gas emissions: The team reviewed three separate life cycle studies that measured greenhouse gas emissions from mushroom farms in Australia.
-Estimated emissions were 2.1 to 4.4 kg CO2-e per kg mushrooms produced.
-Most of the emissions come from energy used for heating and cooling, from compost production, and transport of raw materials.
-While these results appear generally consistent, the inclusions and methodology in each study varied widely.
-For example, one suggested that release of gasses during composting was a key source of emissions, whereas others did not include this in their calculations.
-Moreover, none included CO2 released as a result of peat extraction.
+Greenhouse gas emissions: The team reviewed three separate life cycle studies that measured greenhouse gas emissions from mushroom farms in Australia which put emissions between 2.1 - 4.4 kg CO2-e per kg mushrooms produced.
+Most of the emissions come from energy used for heating and cooling, from compost production, and in Australia from transporting peat from Europe.
+The greenhouse gas emissions for the mushroom industry as a whole are the 3rd lowest compared to vegetable industries, with only snow peas and chillies producing lower emissions.